 Candidates must have a Co-ordinating Supervisor for the whole period of their enrolment on the QSEP (Stage 2).
 Co-ordinating Supervisors must be Chartered Psychologists with Full Membership of the DSEP and registered with the Health and Care Professions Council as a Practitioner Psychologist.
 They also must have at least two years experience as a Chartered Psychologist, have undergone the Qualification’s Approved Supervisor Training and also be on the Society’s Register of Applied Psychology Practice Supervisors (RAPPS).

+If you wish to apply for AEC please refer to the Candidate Handbook and complete the AEC application form below.
 If you have any queries regarding an AEC application please contact the Qualifications Officer.

 How do I enrol?